Entertainment News Roundup: Florence Pugh encounters conflict and constraint in ‘The Wonder’; Kevin Spacey accuser testifies at sex abuse trial about 'alarming' encounter and more | Entertainment

 'Borgen' character drew inspiration from Danish PM

-The screenwriter of the hit series "Borgen" says the main theme in the show's latest season - the darker side of holding power - drew inspiration from Denmark Prime Minister Mette Frederiksen, who has been criticized for centralizing authority.
+The screenwriter of hit series "Borgen" says the main theme in the show's latest season - the darker side of holding power - drew inspiration from Denmark Prime Minister Mette Frederiksen, who has been criticized for centralising authority.

 (With inputs from agencies.)